The travellers guide

 The Berlinale takes place across the city, and one of the joys of the festival can be looking at the programme for a particular cinema and seeing what happens to be showing.
 It is a fantastic opportunity to see films you would otherwise not get to see, and the vast majority are screened either in English or with English subtitles.

 Ah, the big question.
 It’s a great festival, but how do you get tickets?
-The simple answer is – tickets go online three days in advance from 10am (Berlin time).
-Which means, as the festival begins on the 15th February, tickets for the opening day’s screenings will be available on 12th at 10am.
-The ticket page of the website is here.
+The simple answer is – if 2026 works like previous years, tickets go online three days in advance from 10am (Berlin time).
+Which means, as the festival begins on the 12th February, tickets for the opening day’s screenings will be available on 9th at 10am.

 Of course, some films are bound to be more popular than others.
 Berlinale Specials, including premieres or other events with the cast and crew, or the Competition films in general, are likely to have a lot of people vying for tickets.
 But the programme is broad and deep, and the joy of the Berlinale is taking your chance on a film you might otherwise never come across.